buddh4/lyvely/packages/applications/docs/docs/dev/framework/acl.md

 and content.
 You can use the following request types for your controller, depending on the defined access rules of your endpoint:

-- `ProfileContentRequest`: A profile request with an optional `user` and `ProfileContext` in case of visitor access.
+- `ProfileContentRequest`: A profile request with an optional `user` and `ProfileContentContext` in case of visitor access.
-- `ProtectedProfileRequest`: A profile request with a `user` and `ProtectedProfileRequest` (no visitor access).
+- `ProtectedProfileContentRequest`: A profile request with a `user` and `ProtectedProfileContentContext` (no visitor access).
-- `MemberProfileContentRequest`: A profile request of a valid member `user` and `MembershipProfileContentContext`.
+- `ProfileMemberContentRequest`: A profile request of a valid member `user` and `ProfileMembershipContentContext`.

 ### `@Public` Endpoints